conondaFCC/hello-world/uml-class-diagram.md

 * to back up use the archive feature (creates .zip) to reload use imprt on zip file

 ### Three Levels in software design with Modelio
-* analysis phase, define requirements,  realize  use  cases,  construct design  models  and  use  all  of  UML’s  modeling capacities.
+* **analysis phase**, define requirements,  realize  use  cases,  construct design  models  and  use  all  of  UML’s  modeling capacities.
 Model construction and documentation generation are results of this phase.
-* design phase focuses on realization, building productive models that concentrate on the main  architectural themes and essential system classes.
+* **design phase** focuses on realization, building productive models that concentrate on the main  architectural themes and essential system classes.
-* The  coding/detailed  design  phase  completes  the  general  design  model  in  roundtrip mode,  by using the features of the Eclipse/Java environment and by permanently synchronizing the model copied from: https://www.modelio.org/download/send/5-white-papers/1-improve-your-java-development-efficiency-en.html
+* **coding/detailed  design  phase**,  completes  the  general  design  model  in  roundtrip mode,  by using the features of the Eclipse/Java environment and by permanently synchronizing the model copied from: https://www.modelio.org/download/send/5-white-papers/1-improve-your-java-development-efficiency-en.html